MicrosoftDocs/powerapps-docs/articles/formula-reference.md

 [LastN](functions/function-first-last.md) Returns the last set of records (N records) of a table.

-[Launch](functions/function-launch.md) Launches a URL, often used to open a web page. *Coming Soon.*
+[Launch](functions/function-launch.md) Launches a URL, often used to open a webpage. *Coming Soon.*

 [Left](functions/function-left-mid-right.md) Returns the left portion of a string. *Coming Soon.*

 [Len](functions/function-len.md) Returns the length of a string. *Coming Soon.*

-[LoadData](functions/functions-loaddata-savedata.md) Loads a collection from app private storage. *Coming Soon.*
+[LoadData](functions/functions-loaddata-savedata.md) Loads a collection from PowerApp private storage. *Coming Soon.*

 [Location](functions/sensors.md) Returns your location as a map coordinate, using the Global Positioning System (GPS) and other information.

-[LookUp](functions/functions-filter-lookup) Looks up a single record in a table based on a criteria.
+[LookUp](functions/functions-filter-lookup) Looks up a single record in a table based on one or more criteria.

 [Lower](functions/function-lower-upper-proper.md) Converts letters in a string of text to all lowercase.

 ## M ##

-[Max](functions/function-aggregates.md) Maximum value of a table expression or set of arguments.
+[Max](functions/function-aggregates.md) Maximum value of a table expression or a set of arguments.

 [Mid](functions/function-left-mid-right.md) Returns the middle portion of a string. *Coming Soon.*

-[Min](functions/function-aggregates.md) Minimum value of a table expression or set of arguments.
+[Min](functions/function-aggregates.md) Minimum value of a table expression or a set of arguments.

 [Minute](functions/function-datetime-parts.md) Retrieves the minute portion of a date/time value.  *Coming Soon.*

 [Mod](functions/function-mod.md) Returns the remainder after a number is divided by a divisor. *Coming Soon.*

-[Month](functions/function-datetime-parts.md) Retrieves the minute portion of a date/time value.  *Coming Soon.*
+[Month](functions/function-datetime-parts.md) Retrieves the month portion of a date/time value.  *Coming Soon.*

 ## N ##